hekailiang/squirrel/README.md

 		}
 }
 ```
 squirrel-foundation also support a conventional manner to declare action weight.
 The weight of method call action whose name started with '*before*' will be set to 100, so as the name started with '*after*' will be set to -100.
-Generally it means that the action method name started with 'before' will be invoked at first, while the action method name started with 'after' will be invoked at last.
+Generally it means that the action method name started with 'before' will be invoked at first, while the action method name started with 'after' will be invoked at last. "method1:ignore" means method1 will not be invoked.
 For more information, please refer to test case '*org.squirrelframework.foundation.fsm.WeightedActionTest*';

 * **State Machine PostProcessor**